Killing of Victoria Snelgrove: Investigation and aftermath

 The weapon that killed Snelgrove was manufactured by Fabrique Nationale de Herstal (FN Herstal).
 Because of the incident, several police forces, such as the Seattle Police Department, discontinued use of this weapon.
-In June of 2006, a $10 million wrongful death suit between FN Herstal and the Snelgrove family was settled out of court for an undisclosed amount.
+In June 2006, a $10 million wrongful death suit between FN Herstal and the Snelgrove family was settled out of court for an undisclosed amount.
 Boston police never used their FN 303s again, and destroyed them in 2007, stating that they were more powerful and lethal than had been anticipated.

 Memorials

-Stephen King and Stewart O'Nan dedicated their book Faithful: Two Diehard Boston Red Sox Fans Chronicle The Historic 2004 Season to Snelgrove; the dedication reads simply: "For Victoria Snelgrove, Red Sox fan."
+Stephen King and Stewart O'Nan dedicated their book Faithful (2004) to Snelgrove; the dedication reads simply: "For Victoria Snelgrove, Red Sox fan."
 Red Sox outfielder Trot Nixon stated that he would have traded Game 7 of the 2004 ALCS to have her back.

 Snelgrove's parents established the Victoria Snelgrove Memorial Fund, "a non-profit organization to carry forward her spirit and concern for others," which awards scholarships to students at East Bridgewater High School and Emerson College.
 In April 2018, a skatepark in East Bridgewater was opened and named after Snelgrove.